alphonsekoh/alphonsekoh/README.md

 ### Software Engineering Student in the Singapore Institute of Technology. 👨‍💻

-I am currently Undergraduate student at Singapore Institute of Technology.
+I am currently an Undergraduate student at Singapore Institute of Technology.
 I'm passionate about Cloud Computing, Blockchain technology and Cybersecurity techniques and am hoping to be a Data, DevOps or a Full-Stack Engineer once I graduate.
 Currently pursuing my Developer Associate Certification from AWS 🎓

 ### My Stack